Skip to content

 1. Log in to the Management Portal.

-2. Copy the download script from the Install the Agent section:
+2. Copy the download script from the Install the Agent section.

-Get the Lightrun JVM Agent
+Get the Java Agent

 3. Open a terminal and navigate to the directory where your project folder is located.